What should I do if I'm arrested for DWI or DUI?

 How long will I be without my driver's license?

 This depends upon the charges and if you have priors.
 If you are charged with a simple first-time DWI with no priors and you were under .16, your license can be revoked for up to 90 days, and you may apply for a work permit after 15 days.
 However, if you are under the age of 21, the general revocation rules are different.
 Also, if you refuse to take a test, you may lose your license for up to a year.
-If your BAC is over .16, the revocation periods are longer and there is no limited license, the only way you can drive is with ignition interlock.
+If your BAC is over .16, the revocation periods are longer and there is no limited license, the only way you can drive is with an ignition interlock.
 If you have priors and/or other aggravating factors (i.e. a child under 16 in the vehicle) the revocation period becomes longer.

 Talk to your attorney for the exact revocation period, and make sure to call him or her immediately upon being given notice of revocation, either the night of your arrest or in the mail, because you only have 30 days to challenge the revocation of your license.